bjnord/coding_practice/README.md

 The `advent-2023` directory holds my Elixir solutions to the [2023 Advent of Code](https://adventofcode.com/2023/) challenge.

+The `advent-2024` directory holds my Elixir solutions to the [2024 Advent of Code](https://adventofcode.com/2024/) challenge.

+The `ecodes-2024` directory holds my Elixir solutions to the [2024 Everybody Codes](https://everybody.codes/event/2024/quests) challenge.

 The `synacor` directory holds my Ruby solution to the [Synacor Challenge](https://challenge.synacor.com/).

 ## Exercises